Frenzoid/JuniorSoftwareDeveloper/README.md

 - Also, major assumption: The structure of the project.
 I assumed that having a folder for the API, Common / Shared stuff, Infrastructure ( bussiness logic ), and Models will be a good way to organize the project, since i saw that in the docs and in some examples, but i am not sure if this is the best way to do it, so i would like to hear your feedback on that. ( I left a readme with an overview of the project structure PROJECT.md, and i also left comments in the code, so i hope you can understand my thought process and the logic behind some of the decisions i made )

+- I Wanted to try it out and deploy it on my VPS, thats why theres a Dockerfile.

 3. **Come miglioreresti il codice se fosse un progetto reale?**
 - I think we could create also a test file for the DocuWare Service too if we have more information about the API.
 - Going back to Task Repository: I think there could be a better way to handle the file access, i was thinking about it and if we stop the server right while it processes a request, the file will be corrupted or the queued async requests will be lost, but i suppose theres not much we can do with a file.
 Maybe implementing a messaging system consumer / producer would be a better solution, but i think that would be overkill for this project